bravin-onwonga/alx-interview/0x0A-primegame/README.md

 ## Prime Numbers
 This are numbers only divisible by one and the number itself.
-While there are a number of methods to optimally find prime numbers in this project the method used will be  ```[Sieve of Eratosthenes](https://www.geeksforgeeks.org/sieve-of-eratosthenes/)```.
+While there are a number of methods to optimally find prime numbers in this project the method used will be  [Sieve of Eratosthenes](https://www.geeksforgeeks.org/sieve-of-eratosthenes/).

 ### Sieve of Eratosthenes
 This method is the most effecient for finding prime numbers when ```n``` is less that 10 million.